 To achieve a flawless factory finish, it is essential to read and follow instructions included in your shipment.
 Steps below are a guide only.
 It is crucial to complete the touch up paint process in good weather.
-The ideal temperature for restoring damaged paint is above 50 degrees Fahrenheit.
+The ideal temperature for restoring damaged paint is above 70 degrees Fahrenheit.

 Audi Touch Up Paint Steps:

-- Clean - Before starting, you must make sure the scratched area is clean.
+- 1. Clean – Before starting, you must make sure the scratched area is clean.
 To do this apply Wax and Grease Remover to remove dirt and debris, use a lint-free shop towel.

-- Prepare – Use masking tape to cordon off the affected area so that the paint around it is not affected.
+- Prepare – Use masking tape to mask off the affected area so that the paint around it is not affected.

 - Apply Primer – It is crucial to apply the paint in thin layers.
 Allow each coat to dry for five minutes before starting the next layer.

 - Sand & Smooth – Using 320 and 600 grit sandpaper smooth the primed area, this makes achieving a great finish easier.

 - Apply Audi Touch Up Paint – Like the primer, aim to layer the paint in numerous stages.
 Wait twenty minutes between each layer.